Random299Person/unnamed/readme.md

 You might be wondering what is this page

-This is a project make for one of my friends
-It is currently in delta, not much has been contributed to it I don't really expect commentary as of right now go on with your day.
+This is a project make for one of my friends It is currently in delta, not much has been contributed to it and I don't really want commentary as of right now so go on with your day.